camilo1498/modal_gif_picker/README.md

 ## Description
 this package is a renew version of [Giphy_Picker](https://pub.dev/packages/giphy_picker).

-The idea of this package is to create different UI solutions so that each developer can adapt it to their project or customize it to their liking using.
+The idea of this package is to create different UI solutions so that each developer can adapt it to their project or customize it to their liking.

 ## Getting started